 We do all sorts of book promotion work, especially talks and interviews.
-If you are interested in inviting us to do a talk or interview, or to write a magazine or newspaper feature, please contact us through this website (the Contact Us page).
-Alternatively, you can get in touch with our UK publicist, who is responsible for arranging talks and other publicity related to our new book Gibraltar: The Greatest Siege in British History.
-Her details are: Hayley Camis, Press Officer, Little, Brown Book Group, tel.
-020 3122 6000; email: Hayley.Camis@littlebrown.co.uk
+If you are interested in inviting us to do a talk or interview, or to write a magazine or newspaper feature, please contact us through this website (on the Contact Us page).

-For our talks, we tend to do a double act and use a Powerpoint presentation, so that we can share with the audience fascinating photographs from our travels and research.
-This format has proved very popular.
+For our talks, we tend to do a double act with a Powerpoint presentation, so that we can share with the audience various fascinating photographs from our travels and research.
+This format has proved very effective.
 If we are able to drive to an event, then we can bring along equipment such as a projector and screen, though many venues do have their own equipment.

-We have been fortunate to take part in events at Henley Literary Festival, Appledore Book Festival, Cheltenham Science Festival, West Meon Festival of Books, English Heritage’s History Live!, Ways With Words at Dartington, Ilkley Literature Festival, Penzance Literary Festival, Edinburgh Book Festival, Bridport Literary Festival, the Fowey Festival of Words and Music, Off the Shelf at Sheffield, Theatre Royal at Bath, the Jane Austen Society in the South-West and in Kent, the Jane Austen Festival at Bath, U3A, the Devon and Exeter Institution, yacht clubs, libraries, museums, art centres, bookstores and much more.
+We have been fortunate to take part in events at the Gibunco Gibraltar International Literary Festival, Henley Literary Festival, Budleigh Salterton Literary Festival, Appledore Book Festival, Cheltenham Science Festival, West Meon Festival of Books, English Heritage’s History Live!, Ways With Words at Dartington, Ilkley Literature Festival, Penzance Literary Festival, Edinburgh Book Festival, Bridport Literary Festival, Fowey Festival of Arts and Literature, Off the Shelf at Sheffield, Theatre Royal at Bath, Lancaster Historical Writing Festival, the Jane Austen Society (as well as branches in the South-West and in Kent), the Jane Austen Festival at Bath, the Friends of Gibraltar, U3A, the Devon and Exeter Institution, yacht clubs, libraries, museums, art centres, bookstores and much more.

 Ways With Words literary festival at Dartington in Devon